mix5236/butterworth-cli-tool/README.md

 # butterworth-cli-tool
 Python 3.x tool that calculates low-pass, high-pass or band-pass Butterworth filter and then filters signal.
-Part of university work.
+Part of the university work.

 Dependencies: python-matplotlib, python-scipy, python-numpy.